sensu/sensu-docs-legacy/source/docs/0.17/checks.md

 This reference document provides information to help you:

 - Understand what a Sensu check is
-- How a Sensu check works
+- Understand how a Sensu check works
 - Write a Sensu check definition
 - Use built-in Sensu check definition attributes
 - Use custom Sensu check definition attributes